ROSETTA C. PARKER (1931-2014)

 Member of House of Delegates, January 8, 2003 to January 10, 2007.
 Member, Environmental Matters Committee, 2003-07 (housing & real property subcommittee, 2003-07; local government & bi-county agencies subcommittee, 2003-07; motor vehicles & transportation subcommittee, 2003-07; abatement of drug-related nuisances work group, 2004; motor vehicle issues work group, 2004; co-chair, affordable housing work group, 2004).
 Vice-Chair, County Affairs Committee, Prince George's County Delegation, 2003-07.
 Member, Maryland Bicycle and Pedestrian Caucus, 2003-07; Legislative Black Caucus of Maryland, 2003-07; Maryland Green Caucus, 2003-07; Women Legislators of Maryland, 2003-07; Maryland Educators Caucus, 2005-07.

+Born February 7, 1931.
 Fayetteville State University, B.S., 1955.
 Graduate studies, North Carolina Agricultural and Technical State University; University of North Carolina Chapel Hill; University of Maryland College Park, Trinity College, Washington, DC.
 Vice-principal, Prince George's County Public School System, 1993-2002 (teacher, reading specialist, master teacher, administrative assistant, 1966-93).
 President, Concerned Citizens, Michigan Park Hills, 1972-.
-President & vice-president, Neighbor United Projects, Inc., 1975-84.
+President and Vice-President, Neighbor United Projects, Inc., 1975-84.
 President, 8th Precinct Civic Association, 1980-90.
 President, Rollingcrest Coalition, 1984-; Rollingcrest-Chillum Recreation Council, 1984-.
-Former board member, Maryland Citizen Action Coalition; Boys and Girls Club of Greater Washington.
+Past member, Board of Directors, Maryland Citizen Action Coalition; Boys and Girls Club of Greater Washington.
 Former member, Prince George's County Democratic Central Committee (treasurer, 4 years).
 Member, Alpha Kappa Alpha Sorority, Inc; National Council of Negro Women.
 Women's Hall of Fame, Prince George's County, 1993.
-Member, Reid Temple African Methodist Episcopal Church.
+Member, Reid Temple African Methodist Episcopal Church, Glenn Dale, Maryland.
 Died in Hyattsville, Maryland, October 29, 2014.